-Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 1.0 Creating and Executing 1.5 Melody (15 lessons) Sol-fa syllables: d r m Kodaly hand signs, Qualities of a melody; use of stepwise motion, variation of the sol-fa syllables and sound duration, starting and ending on d Slab and coil technique By the end of the Sub Strand, the learner should be able to: a) identify sol-fa syllables d r m in a simple melody, b) interpret hand signs for the sol-fa syllables d r m for pitch discrimination, c) state the qualities of a good melody as a foundation to composition, d) create short melodies using the sol-fa syllables, The learner is guided to: sing familiar songs based on the solfa syllables d r m, and identify the sol-fa syllables by ear, listen to and identify aurally and orally the sol-fa pitches (d r m) as sounded on a melodic instrument/voice, watch videos/demonstrations of execution of the Kodaly hand signs for the sol-fa syllables d, r m and practice performing the hand signs, brainstorm on the qualities of a good melody, apply composition techniques to create short melodies based on the sol-fa syllables d r m and the note How can interesting melodies be created?
+Strand Sub Strand Specific Learning Outcomes Suggested Learning Experiences Suggested Key Inquiry Question (s) 1.0 Creating and Executing 1.5 Melody (15 lessons) Sol-fa syllables: d r m Kodaly hand signs for d r m Qualities of a melody; use of stepwise motion, variation of the sol-fa syllables and sound duration, ending on d Slab and coil technique By the end of the Sub Strand, the learner should be able to: a) identify sol-fa syllables drm in a simple melody, b) interpret hand signs for the sol-fa syllables drm for pitch discrimination, c) state the qualities of a good melody as a foundation to composition, d) create short melodies using the sol-fa syllables d, r and m, e) model clay slabs with sol-fa syllables using coil and slab techniques, The learner is guided to: sing familiar songs based on the sol-fa syllables d r m, and identify the sol-fa syllables by ear, listen to and identify aurally and orally the sol-fa pitches (d r m) as sounded on a melodic instrument/voice, watch videos/demonstrations of execution of the Kodaly hand signs for the sol-fa syllables d, r m and practise performing the hand signs, brainstorm on the qualities of a good melody, apply composition techniques to create short melodies based on the sol-fa syllables d r m and the note symbols; crotchet, a pair of quavers and their rests, collect clay for modelling from the local environment, How can interesting melodies be created?

-e) model clay slabs with sol-fa syllables using coil and slab techniques, f) enjoy creating short melodies and modelling using clay. symbols; crotchet, a pair of quavers and their rests, collect clay for modelling from the local environment, roll clay into slab and cut out three rectangular pieces of three different sizes, model so-lfa syllables (d r m) using coil technique and attach on the slabs. -- -- --- --- --
+meld roll clay into slab and cut out three rectangular pieces of three different sizes, model so-lfa syllables (d r m) using coil technique and attach on the slabs. ------ --